-Brussel sprouts, when roasted, emit a wonderful aroma that’s similar to fresh-popped popcorn.
+Brussels sprouts, when roasted, emit a wonderful aroma that’s similar to fresh-popped popcorn.
 This tiny belgian cultivar‘s leaves are both chewy and caramelized, smoky and crispy when roasted to perfection in a 400-degree oven.
 I usually just roast halved brussel sprouts but, for this dish, carefully removed the leaves with tongs as they were roasting to give every inch of them a good sear.Print

-10–12 brussel sprouts, washed and halved (remove and reserve the bases for making homemade stock later)
+- 10–12 brussel sprouts, washed and halved (remove and reserve the bases for making homemade stock later)

-6 cloves of garlic, halved
+- 6 cloves of garlic, halved

-coarse sea salt
+- coarse sea salt